YWHo/react-to-google-cloud/README.md

 # react-to-google-cloud

-This is a small project to deploy a React app to the Cloud Run service on Google Cloud.
+This is a small project to deploy a React app to the Cloud Run service on Google Cloud. (reference: https://www.youtube.com/watch?v=NMnKGHgw8aM)

 ## Initial Setup